CAcertOrg/cacert-infradocs/docs/systems/proxyout.rst

 .. todo:: Change all infrastructure hosts to use this machine as APT proxy to
           avoid flaky firewall configurations on :doc:`infra02`.

-.. todo:: Add more APT repositories and ACLs if needed

 System Future
 -------------